Kris-Syevens/Credit-Card-Validator/README.md

 ## Built With

 - HTML
 - CSS

 ## Future Updates

-- [ ] Correct setTimeOut bug.
+- [ ] None planned at this time.

 ## Author